GAM-team/GAM/wiki/Vault-Takeout.md

 * `format mbox` - Export in MBOX format, this is the default
 * `format pst` - Export in PST format

-For `corpus voice` you can specify thet data covered by the export:
+For `corpus voice` you can specify thet data covered by the export, multiple values are allowed.:
 * `covereddata calllogs` - Call logs
 * `covereddata textmessages` - Voice text messages
 * `covereddata voicemail` - Voicemail